WHAT WE BELIEVE

 There is only one God.
-This God exists and has always existed as three Persons—Father, Son, and Spirit.
+God exists and has always existed as three Persons: Father, Son, and Spirit.
 The Father, Son, and Spirit are not merely three manifestations or roles of one Person, but are three eternally-coexistent and eternally-distinct Persons.
 Yet each Person shares the same nature, essence, or being; in other words, each is God.
-Among God’s attributes are complete power, complete knowledge of all things (including knowledge of all future occurrences), and the ability to immediately affect His will at any place.
+Among God’s attributes are complete power, complete knowledge of all things (including knowledge of all future occurrences), and the ability to immediately affect His will.

 God the Father

 The Father created and reigns over all that is seen and unseen.
 He is God.
-He is spirit, not physical, and therefore does not have a body.
+He is spirit, not physical; therefore, does not have a body.
 He is the Father of all who have faith in Jesus Christ.

 God the Son

 Jesus Christ is the only and eternal Son of God.
 All things were created through Him.
 He is God.
 He is eternally begotten of the Father.
 He is not created, but is coeternal with the Father and the Spirit.
 He was born of the Virgin Mary, thereby becoming fully human in both body and soul while remaining fully God, giving up none of His divine attributes.
 Thus, He has both a sinless and complete human nature and a complete divine nature, and yet He is one person.
 Untainted by the sin of Adam, He lived a life without sin.
 His death on the Cross was as a substitution and a payment for the sins of the world.
 He was buried, and on the third day after His death, He was resurrected in a physical yet glorified body.
 He ascended into Heaven and will return again to judge the living and the dead.

 Matthew 1:22-23; Isaiah 9:6; John 1:1-5 & 14:10-30; Hebrews 4:14-15; I Corinthians 15:3-4; Romans 1:3-4; Acts 1:9-11; I Timothy 6:14-15; Titus 2:13